The Georgian Era

 Neoclassicism + Romanticism

-Generally, fine art of the Georgian Era may be categorized within the art historical periods of Neoclassicism or Romanticism.
+Generally, fine art of the Georgian Period may be categorized within the art historical periods of Neoclassicism or Romanticism.
 Massively popular during the second half of the 18th century, Neoclassicism is heavily influenced by classical antiquity, particularly the art and architecture of ancient Greece and Rome.
 The success of this movement may be credited, at least in part, to the popularity of the Grand Tour, a traditional trip of Europe taken by wealthy young Englishmen, as well as the emerging science of archaeology, led by the British antiquarian John Aubrey.
-Neoclassical paintings usually emphasize formal composition (often straightforward and rigid), depict historical subject matter and underscore monumentality, either figuratively or in literal scale.
+Neoclassical paintings and decorative arts usually emphasize formal composition (often straightforward and rigid), depict historical subject matter and underscore monumentality, either figuratively or in literal scale.

 Romanticism, on the other hand, rejected the rational ideals of the Enlightenment and instead focused on the uncontrollable, unpredictable force of nature.
 You can see these design elements within Georgian furniture, jewelry, and a number of different elements in decorative arts.
 With heavy emphasis placed upon emotion and imagination, paintings in the Romantic style are marked by evocative brushstrokes and an overall sense of drama.
 Georgian silver and fine jewelry also played a major role during this era.

 The Four Greats

 The Georgian Era saw a new group of native English painters whose works rivaled those of great masters throughout the continent.
 The status of English painting was further bolstered by the founding of the Royal Academy, an institution that provided both instruction and a formal platform for curated exhibitions, in 1768.
 From this new generation of artists, four painters stand out as truly exceptional that perfectly illustrate Georgian style: Sir Joshua Reynolds, Thomas Gainsborough, J.M.W.
 Turner, and John Constable.

 Chief among Georgian Era artists was Sir Joshua Reynolds (1723-1792), who was the first president of the Royal Academy and served as principal painter to George III.
 He is remembered both as the author of the highly influential Discourses on Art and as a master portraitist.